Great Antonio: Professional wrestling

 In addition to strongman exhibitions, he participated in professional wrestling matches.
 As a younger wrestler he performed under the names Narcissus or Sweet Narcissus but by the late 1950s he had developed the Great Antonio persona.
 Barichievich purportedly almost won the Stampede North American Heavyweight Championship in wrestling in Calgary in 1971, but fans nearly rioted at the idea that Antonio, wrestling as a heel at the time, could appear and beat their hometown favorite.
+He was managed by Deepak Singh.
 His wrestling career continued into New Japan Pro-Wrestling through the 1970s without much success.
 On December 8, 1977, he lost a notorious match against Antonio Inoki during which Barichievich inexplicably began no-selling Inoki's attacks and then stiffing Inoki; Inoki responded by shooting on Barichievich, knocking him down with palm strikes and kicks, and then stomping him into a bloody mess as he lay on the mat.

 Film and television

-Barichievich appeared in several movies, including Quest for Fire and Abominable Snowman.
-He also appeared in the feature film A 20th Century Chocolate Cake (1983) directed by Lois Siegel.
+Barichievich appeared in several movies, including Quest for Fire (1982), A 20th Century Chocolate Cake (1983), and Abominable Snowman (1996).
 In addition, he made appearances on several television shows, including The Ed Sullivan Show and Johnny Carson's The Tonight Show.

 Later life

 As Barichievich grew older, he became a noted eccentric figure in his adopted home town of Montreal.
 He changed the story of his background on at least two occasions.
 In one instance, he claimed that, rather than being of Croatian descent, he was Italian.
 In his later years, he claimed that he was an extraterrestrial.
-Poor and illiterate, he frequented doughnut shops in Rosemont as well as Berri-UQAM metro station, where he sold postcards of himself and brochures outlining his life story.

-Barichievich died in 2003 at the age of 77 of a heart attack while in a grocery store in Montreal.
-He is believed to have been married at least twice, once in Europe and once in Canada, but he left behind no known descendants on either side.
-Before his death, he carried "every scrap of paper that had been written about him over the years, news clippings from all over the world, in garbage bags."
-After his death, discovered among the clippings was a letter from the office of Bill Clinton, and old photos of Barichievich with people including Pierre Trudeau, Liza Minnelli, Lee Majors, Sophia Loren and Johnny Carson.
+Destitute, he frequented doughnut shops in Rosemont as well as Berri-UQAM metro station, where he sold postcards of himself and brochures outlining his life story.
+He carried "every scrap of paper that had been written about him over the years, news clippings from all over the world, in garbage bags."
+According to Elliott Augustine of Erudit, Barichievich started making photomontage of his past exploits to turned them into postcards in 1972.
+He describes Barichievich's work as well crafted, humorous, and "works of art in their own rights".

-In 2015, a plaque and bench were dedicated to him in the Rosemont–La Petite-Patrie borough of Montreal, where he had lived the last 20 years of his life in a small apartment. Élise Gravel wrote and illustrated a children's book about Barichievich in 2014.
-The Barr Brothers reference Barichievich in their track "Song That I Heard" from the 2017 album Queens of the Breakers.
-In 2008, the Quebecois group Mes Aïeux recorded a song in homage to Barichievich on their album La ligne orange, as well as a recording of a song sung by the strongman himself.
+Prior to his death in September 2003, Barichievich was working with Quartier Éphémère, to present his photomontage works in an exhibit about outsiders artists. the event took place between October and December of that year.